junjiejiangjjj/milvus/docs/design-docs/design_docs/20260624-function-chain-api.md

 - Final `$score` is serialized through the existing search score/distance field.
 - Intermediate variables and internally fetched fields are not returned unless requested by normal search output projection.

 The native XGBoost L0 expression and its execution constraints are described in [XGBoost FunctionChain Expression Design](20260708-xgboost-function-chain.md).
+The embedded Python L2 expression and its Production Runtime boundary are described in [PyUDF FunctionChain Expression](20260722-pyudf-function-chain.md).

 ## Motivation